sebastianhohmann/covid19_total_death/README.md

 4) We add the official number of Covid-19 deaths from (ii) to the counterfactual created in 3).

 5) The difference between the actually observed total number of deaths in (i) and the counterfactual in 3) is our estimate for Covid-19 mortality.
 The difference between (i) and 4) are excess deaths  in 2020 that are not designated official Covid-19 deaths.

+Please see the folders for each country for examples on how this method is implemented in python.